Dakota, Minnesota and Eastern Railroad: 2002–2007: consolidation with IC&E

 DM&E hauled nearly 60,000 carloads of freight in fiscal year 2002, serving approximately 130 customers along the railroad's mainline.
 Of these shipments, 53% were grains or grain products, 24% were bentonite and kaolin clay, 7% were cement, and 5% were wood and lumber products; the remaining 11% were split among all other types of freight.

 On February 21, 2002, DM&E announced that it would purchase the railroad assets of 1700 mi I&M Rail Link (IMRL) from its then-owner The Washington Companies.
-DM&E renamed the IMRL property to Iowa, Chicago and Eastern Railroad (IC&E) and began its on July 30, 2002.
+DM&E renamed the IMRL property to Iowa, Chicago and Eastern Railroad (IC&E) and began operations on July 30, 2002.
 A purchase price was not stated in the original announcement, but an article in the May 2002 Trains Magazine reported that several industry sources believed the total to be around $150 million.

 DM&E and IC&E combined management under the holding company Cedar American Rail Holdings.
 Locomotives of both railroads were given a unified paint scheme and interchanges were streamlined between the two railroads.
 The administration of both railroads was handled by Cedar, further streamlining processes between the two railroads.
 The combined DM&E–IC&E system made up the largest Class II railroad (by route-miles) in the United States; it was also the eighth largest system of all American railroads and the only system with direct rail connections with all Class I railroads in North America.

 In its first twenty years of operations, the railroad's revenues had increased more than tenfold, from $22 million in 1987 to $258 million in 2006, with $290 million projected in 2007 and $340 million for 2008.
 Its operating ratio (the ratio of operating expenses to revenues) declined to 70.2% in 2006 and was projected to improve further to 67.6% in 2007.
 Its traffic was a mix of agricultural, coal, and industrial products, and ethanol shipments were projected to exceed one billion gallons in 2008.